In order to understand any restaurant reviews on this site, you need to first consider this. I am a very picky eater.

 I eat meat, although I limit fatty varieties.
 Well-prepared frogs legs, alligator, snake, no problem.
 I don't eat organs.
 No kidneys, brains, lungs or intestines.
 It doesn't matter what animal or fowl it comes from, liver is evil.
 Liverwurst, pate or foi gras, to me all tastes disgusting.
 The same goes for extremities, whether it's Chinese chicken feet or pickled pig's feet, I just don't want a foot in my mouth.

 And then there's fat.
 Years ago, in an effort to be more health conscious, I cut most fat from my diet, and now greasy, fatty foods pretty much gross me out.
 Straight fat like pork rinds, German schmaltz, and most bacon goes directly into that NOT FOOD category (although a bit of crisp bacon might slide by).
+If a chef tries to serve me pork belly, I'm not going to have anything nice to say about it, and if it's paired with Brussels sprouts, even worse (hmm, which chef invites me every year for pork belly and Brussels sprouts?).

 I used to relish the occasional spicy Italian sausage with peppers and onions, but the ones I've had in recent years have been too fatty (my uncle used to make a leaner variety).
 I avoid most other sausage, some for fattiness others for unappetizing flavors.
 I'll pass on kielbasa, bratwurst, salami, mortadella, chorizo and even the common hot dog.